 This unique scheme doesn't just fund films; it offers the next generation of filmmakers a proven programme of training-through-production, as well as distribution support.

 Championing London's diverse and dynamic emerging filmmakers, we offer development funding for shortlisted projects, as well as production and distribution support to the eventual greenlit films.
+Applications for the 2015 scheme are now closed.

 With the aim that Microwave reflects the city's population, it's our ambition to long list at least 50% filmmaking teams with talent of black, Asian and minority ethnic backgrounds